mor1ahhh/From-Score-to-Script/README.md

 ## Project Background
 I wanted to merge my passion for **music** and **code** by reconstructing a complex song entirely through programming.
-Toby Fox’s *“The Third Sanctuary”* was chosen because of its challenging structure — frequent time signature changes and its layered instrumentation.
+Toby Fox’s "The Third Sanctuary" was chosen because of its challenging structure — frequent time signature changes and its layered instrumentation.
 I wanted to pick a piece that I would enjoy, but also have the capacity for me to experiment and learn new things through its recreation.

 ## Credits
-- **Composer:** Toby Fox (original The Third Sanctuary)
+- **Composer:** Toby Fox (original "The Third Sanctuary")
 - **Recreation by:** Moriah Zada Acampado Urmeneta
 - **Supervisor/Tutor:** Anna Savery
 - **Platform:** [TunePad](https://tunepad.com/)